phalcon-orphanage/docs-app/4.0/ru-ru/application-micro.md

 ## События в Middleware

-The [events](#events) that are triggered for our application also trigger inside a class that implements the [Phalcon\Mvc\Micro\MiddlewareInterface](api/Phalcon_Mvc_Micro_MiddlewareInterface). Это обеспечивает большую гибкость и более широкие возможности для разработчиков, поскольку можем взаимодействовать с обработкой запроса.
+The [events](#events) that are triggered for our application also trigger inside a class that implements the [Phalcon\Mvc\Micro\MiddlewareInterface](api/Phalcon_Mvc_Micro_MiddlewareInterface).
+This offers great flexibility and power for developers since we can interact with the request process.

 <a name='middleware-events-api'></a>